-There are many different reasons you may have when writing an essay.
+- There are many different reasons you may have when writing an essay.
 You may want to teach the reader facts; you may want to make the reader laugh; you may want to encourage the reader to do something.
 These are all good goals when writing an essay.

-When you write an essay, you are not writing about imaginary events.
+Another reason is to practice learning a new language! - When you write an essay, you are not writing about imaginary events.
 You MUST include facts, and you MUST include your opinion.
 Sometimes your opinion will be a stronger part of the essay and sometimes weaker, but it must always be included in the paper in come way.

-Here is a good definition of an essay: An essay expresses the writer's opinion, supported by facts.
+Here is a good definition of an essay:

+An essay expresses the writer's opinion, supported by facts.